 The particular conditions of the use of this band by mobile service are given by the footnotes RR No. 5.316/5.316A/5.316B.

 CEPT and EU have adopted corresponding decisions (ECC(09)03 and 2010/267/EU) for harmonised channelling arrangements to cater for the development of equipments thus facilitating the uptake of new pan-European mobile/fixed services and applications.
-Additionally, it is stated in the draft RSPP that the band 790-862 MHz shall in principle be made available for electronic communications in the Union by 2013. (http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=COM:2010:0471:FIN:EN:PDF).
+However, there is the intention of many European countries to use the band 790-862 MHz from January 1, 2013 for mobile service only.

 The favourable propagation conditions in the band 790 - 862 MHz will provide a cost efficient solution for broadband data services to rural areas with low population density.